-If you have a great product idea which can lead to a significant amount of profit for your business, then you will want to protect your idea with a patent.
+If you have a great product idea which can lead to a significant amount of profit for your business, you will want to protect your idea with a patent.

 With a patent, you can secure the exclusive rights for your invention but the patient process can be legally complex.